-Conditions for Success
+Conditions for success

-Environmental Justice (EJ) is as much a process as an outcome.
-To better understand the impact of EJ implementation, there are three conditions for success the region and its policies must fulfill to successfully apply the EJ framework.
+Environmental justice is as much a process as an outcome.
+To better understand the impact of environmental justice implementation, there are three conditions for success the region and its policies must fulfill to successfully apply the environmental justice framework.
 The conditions for success are:

-- 1. Expand the scope of measuring the efficacy of projects in region through a broad EJ lens. - 2.
-Build upon current structures and processes to define EJ as a necessary and explicit component of the region's work. - 3.
-Add overburdened community values to reconcile regional government systems and plans with EJ outcomes.
+- 1. Expand the scope of measuring the efficacy of projects in region through a broad environmental justice lens. - 2.
+Build upon current structures and processes to define environmental justice as a necessary and explicit component of the region's work. - 3.
+Add overburdened community values to reconcile regional government systems and plans with environmental justice outcomes.

-Environmental Justice at the Met Council
+Environmental justice at the Met Council

-The Met Council follows Federal requirements that integrate Environmental Justice (EJ) principles, such as Title VI requirements 160, Justice40 initiatives 161 and EPA requirements.
-There are two Executive Orders that support EJ: Executive Order 12898, Federal Actions to Address Environmental Justice in Minority and Low-Income Populations, and Executive Order 14096, Revitalizing Our Nation's Commitment to Environmental Justice for All.
-The Met Council largely conducts place-based work, and Title VI and EJ requirements set a baseline for defining geographies of communities most overburdened by climate change and EJ issues.
+The Met Council follows federal requirements that integrate environmental justice principles, such as Title VI requirements, Justice40 initiatives and EPA requirements.
+Two executive orders that support environmental justice: Executive Order 12898, Federal Actions to Address Environmental Justice in Minority and Low-Income Populations, and Executive Order 14096, Revitalizing Our Nation's Commitment to Environmental Justice for All.
+The Met Council largely conducts place-based work, and Title VI and environmental justice requirements set a baseline for defining geographies of communities most overburdened by climate change and EJ issues.
 The Met Council will use a people-based approach to our place-based work by recognizing affected populations and geographies.

-The Council's EJ Framework is built upon existing work.
-The Council's Climate Action Work Plan (CAWP) sets a direction for EJ in the Council's operations and planning.
-The Met Council received a Federal Climate Pollution Reduction Grant (CPRG).
-Staff have compiled and analyzed regional data for the CPRG's Preliminary and Comprehensive Climate Action Plans with climate disparities data.
+The Met Council's environmental justice framework is built upon existing work.
+The Met Council's Climate Action Work Plan sets a direction for environmental justice in our operations and planning.
+We received a federal Climate Pollution Reduction Grant in 2023.
+Staff have compiled and analyzed regional data for the grant's required Preliminary and Comprehensive Climate Action Plans with climate disparities data.